marcosgvjunior/Biomarker-Guided-scRNA-Seq-Cancer-Attractor-Analysis/README.md

 - [Marcos Vieira](https://github.com/marcosgvjunior)

 ## References
-- The code provided in this repository is associated with an upcoming research article.
+- The code provided in this repository is associated with the following research article: https://www.nature.com/articles/s41598-024-74985-2